-Nothing screams the fall season more than a road trip to New England.
+Nothing screams the fall season more than a New England fall road trip!
 From the crunching sounds of orange and yellow leaves, to the gorgeous barnyard backdrops, to the tastiest apple cider donuts, New England will leave you wishing the season lasted year round.

 Navigating through New England and the changing of colors can be fairly challenging though, as there is no way to know when the exact dates the leaves will start changing colors.
+And when it happens, it happens FAST.
 The weather will vary from year to year, and sometimes peak season can vary between late September to late October as well.

 Tips for the Trip